-On May 23, 2011, the Company renewed and extended the term of its Credit Agreement (the "Credit Agreement") with Silicon Valley Bank ("SVB"), U.S. Bank National Association, and Bank of America, N.A.
-The Credit Agreement provides for revolving credit borrowings up to a maximum principal amount of \$50.0 million, subject to a commitment increase of \$25.0 million.
-The Credit Agreement also allows for the issuance of letters of credit in the aggregate amount of up to \$500,000 at any one time; outstanding letters of credit reduce the credit available for revolving credit borrowings.
-Substantially all of the Company's assets are pledged to secure the credit facility.
+On July 31, 2013, we renewed and extended the term of our Credit Agreement (the "Credit Agreement") with Silicon Valley Bank ("SVB"), U.S. Bank National Association, and Bank of America, N.A.
+The Credit Agreement provides for revolving credit borrowings up to a maximum principal amount of \$75.0 million, subject to a commitment increase of \$25.0 million.
+The Credit Agreement also allows for the issuance of letters of credit in the aggregate amount of up to \$5.0 million at any one time; outstanding letters of credit reduce the credit available for revolving credit borrowings.
+As of December 31, 2013, the Company had an outstanding letter of credit in the amount of \$0.2 million to secure an office space lease.
+Substantially all of our assets are pledged to secure the credit facility.

-All outstanding amounts owed under the Credit Agreement become due and payable no later than the final maturity date of May 23, 2015.
-Borrowings under the credit facility bear interest at the Company's option of SVB's prime rate (4.00% on December 31, 2012) plus a margin ranging from 0.00% to 0.50% or one-month LIBOR (0.209% on December 31, 2012) plus a margin ranging from 2.50% to 3.00%.
+All outstanding amounts owed under the Credit Agreement become due and payable no later than the final maturity date of July 31, 2017.
+Borrowings under the Credit Agreement bear interest at our option of SVB's prime rate (4.00% on December 31, 2013) plus a margin ranging from 0.00% to 0.50% or one-month LIBOR (0.168% on December 31, 2013) plus a margin ranging from 2.00% to 2.50%.
 The additional margin amount is dependent on the level of outstanding borrowings.
-As of December 31, 2012, the Company had \$47.2 million of maximum borrowing capacity.
-An annual commitment fee of 0.30% is incurred on the unused portion of the line of credit.
+As of December 31, 2013, we had \$55.8 million of maximum borrowing capacity.
+We incur an annual commitment fee of 0.30% on the unused portion of the line of credit